-Students should begin the application process about one year before they intend to begin law school.
-Students planning to enter law school in the fall of 2014 should register with the Law School Admission Council (LSAC) Credential Assembly Service and plan to take the LSAT no later than the December 2013 administration.
+Students should begin the application process roughly one year before they intend to begin law school.
+Students planning to enter law school in the fall of 2015 should register with the Law School Admission Council (LSAC) Credential Assembly Service and plan to take the LSAT for the first time no later than the December 2014 administration.
+February LSAT scores are accepted, but they delay review of your application.
 The application for admission will be available in September.
 The deadline for Early Decision is November 1.
-The deadline for Regular Decision is February 15.
+The deadline for Regular Decision is March 1.
 All applications must be submitted electronically through LSAC.

 Applicants may submit their application before taking the LSAT or completing their undergraduate degrees.
-However, the application will not be reviewed without a valid LSAT score and students will not be allowed to enroll if they have not received their degree.
+However, applications will not be reviewed without a valid LSAT score and students will not be allowed to enroll if they have not received their degree.
 The School of Law will acknowledge receipt of electronic applications and inform applicants via email when their file is complete.
 If applicants do not receive these acknowledgments within a reasonable period of time, they should contact the admissions office.

 All applicants must subscribe to the LSAC Credential Assembly Service (CAS).
 Official copies of transcripts for any and all institutions of higher learning they have attended must be submitted directly to the LSAC CAS.
-(Transcripts sent to the School of Law will not be accepted.)
+(Transcripts sent directly to the School of Law will not be accepted.)
 Applicants can confirm receipt of their transcripts by accessing their LSAC online account.